logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-wireguard.md

 ## Overview

+WireGuard is a communication protocol and free and open-source software that implements encrypted virtual private networks, and was designed with the goals of ease of use, high speed performance, and low attack surface.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Wireguard metrics to Logz.io, you need to add the **inputs.wireguard** and **outputs.http** plug-ins to your Telegraf configuration file.